Crounous/HyacinthGrowthClassifier/backend/README.md

 ## Environment Variables
 - `MODEL_PATH`: Absolute path to the `best_model.pth` checkpoint.
 Defaults to the repo root version, but set this in production if the file is stored elsewhere.
+- `MODEL_URL`: Optional HTTPS link used to download the checkpoint automatically (defaults to the provided Google Drive file).
+Set this when storing the model in Drive/S3/etc.

 ## Running Locally
 ```bash